create3000/x_ite/docs/_posts/components/X_ITE/DepthMode.md

 The offset is added before the depth test is performed and before the value is written into the depth buffer.

 The first value is *factor*, a GLfloat which sets the scale factor for the variable depth offset for each polygon.
+The default value is 0.

 The second value is *units*, a GLfloat which sets the multiplier by which an implementation-specific value is multiplied with to create a constant depth offset.
+The default value is 0.

 ### SFBool [in, out] **depthTest** TRUE